Learn

 When you invest in shares, you can earn dividends from the shares.
 This is the easiest way to earn passive income from share investing.
 However, some shares pay higher dividends than others, and some shares pay more consistent dividends than others.

 The most common shares that our community invests in to achieve financial independence are exchange-traded funds (ETFs).
-In fact, over 90% of our community invest in them.
+In fact, over 90% of our community invests in them.
 Most ETFs pay dividends, and those that do pay dividends are typically very consistent.

 When it comes to investing in ETFs to achieve financial independence, there are typically two strategies: